TN 83 (05-24)

 1. Allowable administrative expenses

-Upon the death of the trust beneficiary, the trust may pay the following types of administrative expenses from the trust prior to reimbursement of the State(s) for medical assistance:
+Upon the death of the trust beneficiary, the trust may pay the following types of administrative expenses from the trust prior to reimbursement to the State(s) for medical assistance:

 • Taxes due from the trust to the State(s) or Federal government because of the death of the beneficiary;